Provinces of North Korea

 Provinces are the first level of division within North Korea.
 There are nine provinces in North Korea: Chagang, North Hamgyong, South Hamgyong, North Hwanghae, South Hwanghae, Kangwon, North Pyongan, South Pyongan, and Ryanggang.

+Unlike in decentralized states, the provinces of North Korea are not autonomous local governments and merely act as administrative arms of the central government, responsible for implementing directives from the Supreme People's Assembly, the Cabinet and ultimately the Workers' Party of Korea (WPK).

 History

 Although the details of local administration have changed dramatically over time, the basic outline of the current three-tiered system was implemented under the reign of Gojong in 1895.
 A similar system also remains in use in South Korea.

 Provinces are the highest-ranked administrative divisions in North Korea.
 Provinces have equal status to the special cities.

 List of provinces

 The populations listed for each province are from the 2008 North Korea Census.
 From this census, an additional 702,372 people are living in military camps.